Bobbijones85/cloud_ops_agent_tutorial_ansible/tutorial.md

 # Cloud Ops Agent Ansible Tutorial
+This tutorial will provide you with a preconfigured environment for deploying the new unified [Cloud Ops Agent](https://github.com/GoogleCloudPlatform/google-cloud-ops-agents-ansible).
+Inside of the custom cloudshell environment, Ansible is already installed with the necessary inventory and configuration files to get started.
+To learn more about Ansible visit [docs.ansible.com](https://docs.ansible.com)

 ## Prerequisites

+**NOTE:** By default, this tutorial applies the Cloud Ops Agent to all hosts within a project which may incurr additional costs.
+See [Define Your Playbook](#define-your-playbook) below to change that behavior.

-In order to use Ansible to install the Cloud Ops Agent you must:
+#### In order to use Ansible and other configuration automation tools to install the Cloud Ops Agent you must:
 1. Have a service account available for Ansible to query the inventory
-2. Be able to ssh to the systems and have escalation priviledges to install packages
+2. Be able to ssh to the systems and have sufficient escalation priviledges to install packages

+If these items are not the case for your project, consider creating a new test project following one of the [GCE Tutorials](https://cloud.google.com/compute/docs/tutorials) and see [SSH connections to Linux VMs](https://cloud.google.com/compute/docs/instances/ssh) for additional details.

+### Adding ssh keys
+If you have an SSH key that works for the GCE instances in this project, you can upload it inside of this ephemeral container via Cloud Editor by going to *File > Upload File*

 ## Service Account Setup
 First, login to your gcp account within cloudshell, this ensures you're able to run the necessary commands